MajkeM/TdA26-404-interactions/README.md

 ## Initial Setup

 In the frontend and backend directories, there are `.env.example` files that need to be renamed to `.env` and the values adjusted as needed.
-The backend expects `DATABASE_URL` to be a MySQL connection string (e.g., `mysql://root:tda-root@localhost:3306/tourdeapp`).
+The backend now uses a local SQLite database (`DATABASE_URL="file:./dev.db"` by default), so no standalone database server is required.

 For production development, you need to set `VITE_API_URL` to the API server URL in the `tourdeapp.yaml` file to the URL you find on the main page of your project on [tourde.cloud](https://tourde.cloud/).